 Roadways within the Resort shall be maintained by the Master Association or a sub-association in accordance with the CC&R's.
 Maintenance of roadways may include maintenance of vegetation to create fire breaks.
-Vegetation removal would be dictated by the Master Association and could be implemented at buildout of the subsequent residential or development area.
+Roadside vegetation removal would be dictated by the Master Association in accordance with the Wildfire Prevention Plan and must be implemented prior to the first certificate of occupancy for a structure within each residential or development area.
+To the extent that the topography feasibly permits, an area of approximately 10 feet on each side of the roadways will be improved with hardscape (e.g., decomposed granite, gravel, or other non-combustible material).
 Exceptions to County roadway standards will only be requested if a unique environmental feature is present or if it can be demonstrated that the proposed alternative provides safe access that is equivalent to County Standards.